MicrosoftDocs/sql-docs/docs/big-data-cluster/tutorial-data-pool-ingest-spark.md

 ## Start a Spark streaming job

 The next step is to create a Spark streaming job that loads web clickstream data from the storage pool (HDFS) into the external table you created in the data pool.
+This data was added to /clickstream_data in [Load sample data into your big data cluster](tutorial-load-sample-data.md).

 1. In Azure Data Studio, connect to the master instance of your big data cluster.
 For more information, see [Connect to a big data cluster](connect-to-big-data-cluster.md).